Ehrhart quasi-polynomials of almost integral polytopes: Introduction

-Observe that in $L_{P_2}(t)$ and $L_{P_3}(t)$ some of constituents coincide. \end{example} The motivation of this paper is to study the relationship between such coincidences of constituents and the shape of the polytope $P$.
-In order to formalize this kind of ``coincidences of constituents'', we introduce the following notion.
+The motivation for our paper is to investigate the connection between coincidences of constituents and the shape of the polytope $P$.
+To formalize these ``coincidences among constituents'', we introduce the following notion.